-The Advisory Committee is made up of 14 members, including: three members with a demonstrated record of advocacy on behalf of consumers, one each appointed by the Director of Consumer Affairs, the Senate Committee on Rules, and the Speaker of the Assembly; two members appointed by the Director of DCA who are current or past students of institutions; three members appointed by the Director of DCA who represent private postsecondary education institutions; two members appointed by the Director of DCA who are employers that hire institution students; one public member appointed by the Senate Committee on Rules; one public member appointed by the Speaker of the Assembly and; two nonvoting, ex officio members, the chair of the Assembly policy committee with jurisdiction over legislation relating to the bureau or designee appointed by the Speaker of the Assembly and the chair of the Senate policy committee with jurisdiction over legislation relating to the bureau or designee appointed by the Senate Committee on Rules.
+The Advisory Committee is made up of 14 members, including: three members with a demonstrated record of advocacy on behalf of consumers, one each appointed by the Director of Consumer Affairs, the Senate Committee on Rules, and the Speaker of the Assembly; two members appointed by the Director of DCA who are current or past students of institutions; three members appointed by the Director of DCA who represent private postsecondary education institutions; two members appointed by the Director of DCA who are employers that hire institution students; one public member appointed by the Senate Committee on Rules; one public member appointed by the Speaker of the Assembly and; two nonvoting, ex officio members, the chair of the Assembly policy committee with jurisdiction over legislation relating to the bureau or designee appointed by the Speaker of the Assembly and the chair of the Senate policy committee with jurisdiction over legislation relating to the bureau or designee appointed by the Speaker of the Assembly and the chair of the Senate policy committee on Rules.
 The Advisory Committee is required to meet at least quarterly and appoint a member to represent the Committee for purposes of communicating with the Legislature.